khadkauj/berlin-Trasnportation-App-frontend/README.md

 I was asked to do this small project where the task is to :

-1. Create a simple web app that uses the public transport API of Berlin (https://v5.vbb.transport.rest/api.html) to search through stops.
+<ul>1.
+Create a simple web app that uses the public transport API of Berlin
+(https://v5.vbb.transport.rest/api.html) to search through stops.
 When showing results, show which transport options are available in the resulting stop(s).
 Example transport options are: bus/tram/ferry/suburban/express/regional.

-  <ul><li>hafas client method(https://github.com/public-transport/hafas-client/blob/5/docs/readme.md) was used to retrieve data.
+ <li>hafas client method(https://github.com/public-transport/hafas-client/blob/5/docs/readme.md) was used to retrieve data.
 There
   was cors issue(for the moment) which wasn't solved.
 So, please use this google chrome extension https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf and activate, Only then the api request would have cors header and eventually it gets us the required data.
 All possible options are shown in a table.